A Chattanooga Weekend – 3 Days in the Scenic City!

 Naughty Cat Cafe

 When you are back off the mountain again, go for something tamer.
 Naughty Cat Café is a chance to meet some cats looking for a forever home.
 Admission includes coffee, tea, or a non-alcoholic beverage.
 You can purchase beer or baked goods.
-Spend an hour petting and mingling with about 30 friendly kitties.
+Spend an hour petting and mingling with about 30 friendly kitties for a relaxing break on your weekend in Chattanooga.
 Youngsters must be at least 11 years old.
 If you fall in love, the cats are adoptable.

 The International Towing Museum